DorkOS

 spec/execute.md/spec:execute

 Only .md files inside namespace subdirectories are discovered.
-Top-level files like commit.md are not currently picked up by the registry -- commands must be inside a subdirectory.
+Top-level files directly inside commands/ are not picked up — commands must be inside a named subdirectory.

 Command Format